-husband/wife has died widow/widower civil partner has died surviving civil partner the court has granted a decree of previous marriage dissolved presumption of death and dissolved the marriage the court has granted a decree of previous civil partnership dissolved presumption of death and dissolved the civil partnership marriage has ended in divorce previous marriage dissolved the couple were previously married to each Previously married aton other and the marriage ended in divorce Marriage dissolved on and there has been no intervening marriage. (inserting the particulars of the place and date of the previous marriage and the date of its dissolution) The couple have not dissolved their Previously went through a form of marriage but wish to re-marry marriage at on (inserting the particulars of the place and date of the previous ceremony) civil partnership has ended in dissolution previous civil partnership dissolved marriage is void or found void by a decree of use the condition which applied before nullity of the Court the void marriage e.g. single/widow civil partnership is void and has been use the condition which applied before annulled by a final order of nullity by the the void civil partnership e.g. single court marriage was voidable and has been previous marriage annulled annulled by the Court and the decree nisi of nullity was granted on or after 1 August 1971 marriage was voidable and the decree nisi use the description which applied was granted before 1 August 1971 before the voidable marriage e.g. The granted boloto i Magade 1071 widower/previous marriage dissolved civil partnership was voidable and has been previous civil partnership annulled annulled by a final order of nullity of the court or annulment and there has been no marriage or civil partnership with a third person.
+husband/wife has died widow/widower civil partner has died surviving civil partner the court has granted a decree of previous marriage dissolved presumption of death and dissolved the marriage the court has granted a decree of previous civil partnership dissolved presumption of death and dissolved the civil partnership marriage has ended in divorce previous marriage dissolved the couple were previously married to each Previously married aton other and the marriage ended in divorce Marriage dissolved on and there has been no intervening marriage. (inserting the particulars of the place and date of the previous marriage and the date of its dissolution) The couple re-marry where there is doubt as Previously went through a form of to the validity of a previous ceremony marriage at on (inserting the particulars of the place and date of the previous ceremony) civil partnership has ended in dissolution previous civil partnership dissolved marriage is void or found void by a decree of use the condition which applied before nullity of the Court the void marriage e.g. single/widow civil partnership is void and has been use the condition which applied before annulled by a final order of nullity by the the void civil partnership e.g. single court marriage was voidable and has been previous marriage annulled annulled by the Court and the decree nisi of nullity was granted on or after 1 August 1971 marriage was voidable and the decree nisi use the description which applied was granted before 1 August 1971 before the voidable marriage e.g. That granted before 17 tagast 107 1 widower/previous marriage dissolved civil partnership was voidable and has been previous civil partnership annulled annulled by a final order of nullity of the p.
+1343 Sim paraisinip ariiianaa court 1 or annulment and there has been no marriage or civil partnership with a third person.
 Referral to the previous civil partnership would disclose that one of the parties has changed gender.
 However, if both parties specifically request that the registration refers to their previous civil partnership, you should advise them that it will show that one of them has changed gender, and you should use one of the following descriptions: